 article OA: closed CC0 ⤵ 3 in-corpus citations

-Neonatal endocrine disruption in mice directly alters uterine stem cells, leading to uteropathies in adulthood independent of circulating ovarian hormones, evidenced by hyperplasia and genomic instability.
+Neonatal endocrine disruption in mice altered uterine stem cells, causing uteropathies in adulthood independent of circulating ovarian hormones and dysregulating DNA repair mechanisms.

 One-sentence paraphrase of the abstract; not a substitute for reading it.
 No clinical advice.
 How this works